 Make Decisions Real is a 3-year project.
-It was funded by the NDIA through an Information Linkages and Capacity Building (ILC) grant and will run until 2023.
+It is funded by a National Disability Insurance Agency Information Linkages and Capacity Building (ILC) grant and will run until 2023.

 What we are doing

-- Co-designing supported decision-making resources and workshops with people with an intellectual disability
+- Co-designing resources and workshops with people with an intellectual disability

-- Making videos about people with intellectual disability doing supported decision making
+- Making videos about people with an intellectual disability doing supported decision making

-- Running online and face-face workshops about supported decision making for and by people with an intellectual disability (November 2021 – February 2022).
+- Online and face-face workshops about supported decision making for and by people with an intellectual disability.